 One of the most important of those aspects is your financial success.
 Whether it’s to make an extra $10,000 this year or start investing, nearly everyone sets a money goal every year.
 Every high achiever and success guru does this.
 Warren Buffett, Tony Robbins, and my friend Brian Tracy will all tell you that goal setting is a huge part of their success.

 The key to setting goals is to make a habit of setting them and revising them.
 I set new goals every year, every month, and every week.
 Heck, I even look at my goals every day and review what it is I want to achieve.

 And when it comes to your finances, it is important that you get in the habit of setting annual goals.
 Spend time every year, before the new year to determine what you want to focus on in the coming year.

-To get your finances on the right path in 2021 here are 7 financial goals you should consider setting for yourself.
+To get your finances on the right path in 2022 here are 7 financial goals you should consider to set yourself up for success.

 1. Get Your Credit in Check

 First, plan to get your credit in check.
 Get a handle on what your credit score is and the factors that are affecting it.
 If your credit score ends up being lower than you would like it to be, begin taking steps to improve it, such as paying off debt and keeping the balances on your credit cards low.